SanjeetBalamurugan/Pong/README.md

 # Pong

-A ping pong game mage in Python Pygame
+A ping pong game made in Python Pygame